 Well, interestingly, when I first heard that this series of podcasts is called Making A Scene, I was excited because I quite like this phrase in relation to what's happening now.
 And listening to you now, I'm thinking about making a scene in three senses of the phrase.
 One being, making a spectacle, something to be looked at, like, how do we make a scene for now, like what kind of scenes need to be made now?
 Then also rethinking the role of the artist — how does the artist take a greater sense of urgency and agency, into becoming some kind of impresario and understanding that we do have the ability through our versatile, flexible, agile ways of moving to possibly make, or remake, a scene.

 And then also the sense of just simply causing trouble.
 Making a scene, looking silly and being a troublemaker.
 More and more I feel like an independent artist clearly isn't only about making a show, making a spectacle.
 But also when we think about choreography, we also think about how we bring people together to collaborate and relate to one another differently.
 So the social relationship being re-choreographed by the independent artist as an expanded practice really interests me a lot.

-It's been a while since I heard about blueFACTORY, can you share a little bit about what is?
+It's been a while since I heard about blueFACTORY, can you share a little bit about what blueFACTORY is?
 And what are some updates.

 Martin 16:53

-This is a kind of practice where I step out of the cultural sector because blueFACTORY is organised as a public and private place.
-So it's a property of the state and the city, and there is a company, a company with that is money-oriented or profit-oriented, is developing a neighbourhood.
+This is a kind of practice where I step out of the cultural sector, because blueFACTORY is organised as a public and private place.
+So it's a property of the state and the city, and there is a company, a company with actioneers [ ie, shareholders] that is money-oriented or profit-oriented, is developing a neighbourhood.
 And the neighbourhood is mostly for people who are working on technology and ecology.

 And newly since I'm here, we also have this interest to create a social innovation place and the social innovation place, the instrument, would be culture.
-So how can culture contribute to this existence of the citoyen de futuror how we call it this “future citizen” that knows how to live differently in a time, in a close future, or actually even now.
-By practising ecological principles by taking part in discussions, conferences, in concerts, in institutions, micro-institutions are created here.
+So how can culture contribute to this existence of the citoyen de futur, or how we call it this “future citizen” that knows how to live differently in a time, in a close future, or actually even now.
+By practising ecological principles by taking part in discussions, conferences, in concerts, in institutions, micro-institutions that are created here.

 We have a core group that is composed by seven people and they all represent different sectors.
 So it is the ecology, the finances, the sociocultural sector, the artistic sector, research, digital, and architecture.
 And together, we are creating subgroups.
 And one of the subgroups is this TRNSTN radio, which is a web radio with live teaching on electronic music.
 But at the same time, we are trying to go more and more in this understanding of what sense this radio can be an ecological place.

 Daniel 18:37